Wondermongering/Blanchotian-Components-for-a-Poetics-of-Machine-Learning/README.md

-| README.md (revamped)
-markdown
-Copy
-Edit
-# Blanchotian Neural Network Components
-> *“To write is to enter the space of impossibility where nothing becomes possible.”*
+# Blanchotian Neural Network Component> *“To write is to enter the space of impossibility where nothing becomes possible.”*
 > — Maurice Blanchot, **The Space of Literature**

 ---